Apply to the 2020-2021 Albert Einstein Distinguished Educator Fellowship Program

-AEF Program participants, or AEF Fellows, spend eleven months working in a Federal agency or in a Congressional office.
-Current sponsoring agencies include the U.S. Department of Energy, the National Aeronautics and Space Administration (NASA), and the National Science Foundation (NSF).
+Fellows spend eleven months working in a Federal agency or in a Congressional office.
+Current sponsoring agencies include the U.S. Department of Energy (DOE), the Library of Congress (LOC), the National Aeronautics and Space Administration (NASA), and the Naval Sea Systems Command (NAVSEA).

-Have a minimum of five years’ full-time classroom teaching experience prior to completing the application.
+Have a minimum of five complete years of full-time classroom teaching experience prior to submitting the application.
 Student teaching does not count toward this minimum full-time teaching requirement.